 - Ideal for a romantic getaway — and no minimum stay

-- Fabulous food — highlights include the herb braised lamb shoulder and the pork & black pudding faggot
+- Fabulous food — highlights include Cornish seafood and the prime Derbyshire beef

 - The Cow sits bang in the middle of Derbyshire's Golden Triangle, a region famed for its cheeses, farmlands and village greens